WASdev/lab.devops/README.md

 1. Download and install Git from https://git-scm.com/downloads I used v2.6.4
 1. Ensure `ssh.exe` is in your path by adding `C:\Program Files\Git\usr\bin;` to the `PATH` environment variable.
 1. Run ChefDK as administrator - 'Windows key' then 'chef' then right click 'Chef Development Kit' and click 'Run as administrator'.
 That will start a PowerShell.

-The following will be different when this code eventually gets pushed to GitHub

-1. `cd` to somewhere you want to clone this git repo to.
-I chose c:\Users\<my id>\git-rtp i.e. specific to this GitLab install
-1. `git config user.name <your GitLab id>`
-1. `git config http.sslVerify false`
-1. `git clone <url for this repo>`
+1. Clone this repo.

-Once you have the repo cloned, in PowerShell:

 1. `vagrant plugin install vagrant-berkshelf` For more on Berkshelf see: [berkshelf.com](http://berkshelf.com/)
 1. `vagrant up`

 If you need to debug you'll want to run `vagrant ssh` to get into the VM and retrieve Chef logs or other logs.

-There's a strange glitch when workstation is created.
+There's a strange glitch when the `workstation` VM is created.
 The `dpkg` command has some issues updating some packages and we get this message:

 `==> workstation: Sub-process /usr/bin/dpkg returned an error code (1)`